About Employment Lawyer Mia Munro

-Mia Munro is a Los Angeles employment attorney who has dedicated her entire legal career to protecting and enforcing the civil rights of individuals in the workplace.
-Mia was recognized by Southern California Super Lawyers as a Rising Star Honoree in 2020, 2021, and 2022.
+Mia Munro is an employment attorney based in Los Angeles who has devoted her legal career to defending the civil rights of individuals in the workplace.

-After graduating with honors with a bachelor of arts degree in Political Science from the University of Pennsylvania, Mia was selected by the U.S. Department of Justice’s Outstanding Scholars Program to serve as a paralegal at the U.S. Attorney’s office in Manhattan, New York.
-There, Mia worked on multiple trials combatting the exploitation of civilians by organized crime groups, including a trial against a human trafficking ring that enslaved dozens of undocumented women from South Korea.
+Mia graduated with honors with a bachelor of arts degree in Political Science from the University of Pennsylvania.
+She was selected by the U.S. Department of Justice’s Outstanding Scholars Program to work as a paralegal at the U.S. Attorney’s office in Manhattan, New York.
+There, Mia contributed to multiple trials battling the exploitation of civilians by organized crime groups.
+One of these trials was against a human trafficking ring that enslaved dozens of undocumented women from South Korea.

 Mia is admitted to practice before the California state courts and the Central and Eastern Districts of California of the United States District Court.